february 10, 2022 – september 5, 2022

 The One Brick Studio

-True to MSI's signature interactive approach, MSI has created the One Brick Studio where guests can challenge friends and family to recreate a piece of art or express their emotions using LEGO bricks.
+True to Griffin MSI's signature interactive approach, Griffin MSI has created the One Brick Studio where guests can challenge friends and family to recreate a piece of art or express their emotions using LEGO bricks.
 Inside the studio guests are encouraged to practice the same communication skills that scientists and artists use to share their ideas with the world.

 About Nathan Sawaya and The Art of The Brick